The-Sycorax/DenaroWalletClient/README.md

             ```
         * Sends 100 Denaro to a recipient using the priate key associated with a Denaro address:

             *Private keys should be in hexdecimal format and are generally 64 characters in length.
 It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.
-The private in this example was randomly generated and dose not have funds.*
+The private key in this example was randomly generated and dose not have funds.*

             ```bash
             python3 wallet_client.py send -amount=100 from -private-key=43c718efb31e0fef4c94cbd182e3409f54da0a8eab8d9713f5b6b616cddbf4cf to DwpnwDyCTEXP4q7fLRzo4vwQvGoGuDKxikpCHB9BwSiMA